maciejglownia/StoikCytatQuiz/README.md

 ![Protection before quit](app/src/main/res/drawable/protection_sshot.jpg)

 ##### Overview: #####

-1. First activity is to welcome user,
+1. The first activity is to welcome the user,
-2. Second activity is to let user choose if they want to draw 1, 10 or 40 quotes.
+2. The second activity lets users draw 1, 10, or 40 quotes,
-   This layout also contains 3 dots button to settings area,
+   This layout also contains 3 dots button to the settings area,
-3. Then in next activity user can find question/s based on thoughts and four possible answer to check.
-Good and bad answer is highlight in different color.
-If user chosen wrong answer there also good answer will be displayed,
+3. In the next activity, the user can find question/s based on thoughts and four possible answers to check.
+Good and bad answer is highlighted in a different color.
+If the user chosen the wrong answer there also good answer will be displayed,
-4. This layout also contain progress bar to show user which question actually is and how many is in total,
+4. This layout also contains a progress bar to show the user which question is and how many are in total,
-5. Application requires to check one of answer to go to the next question,
+5. The application requires to check one of the answers to go to the next question,
-6. If user press back button there is dialog to protect before accidentally finish the quiz,
+6. If the user presses the back button there is a dialog to protect before accidentally finishing the quiz,
-7. At the end there is result activity were trophy is waiting for user.
-Also there is result of they answers (counted) related to total number of questions.
+7. At the end there is a result activity where the trophy is waiting for the user.
+Also, there is the result of the answers (counted) related to the total number of questions,
-8. Last option for user is to finish quiz.
+8. The last option for the user is to finish the quiz,
-9. Quotes I keep in HashMap.
+9. Quotes I keep in HashMap,
-10. There is also settings activity when user can (after click 3 dots in second activity):
+10. There is also a settings activity when the user can (after clicking 3 dots in the second activity):
-    a) send mail to developer,
+    a) send mail to the developer,
-    b) read privacy policy,
+    b) read the privacy policy,
-    c) rate app in the google store,
+    c) rate the app in the Google Play Store,
-    d) read description about application,
+    d) read the description about the application,
-    e) check the version of app - available at the bottom of layout
+    e) check the version of the app - available at the bottom of the layout,
-    f) visit website with content about stoicism
+    f) visit website with content about stoicism,
     g) visit Google Play Store to get my other application "Wygraj Dzień".

-Of course there is space to develop this app for different features.
+There is a space to develop this app for different features.

 ### To start this app ###

 1. Clone this project,
 2. Open Android Studio,
 3. Select File -> Open... -> choose this project from path where you cloned it,
 4. Set Gradle: File -> Settings -> Build, Execution, Deployment -> Gradle
-   -> Gradle JDK: set up for 1.8 (if it is necessary),
+   -> Gradle JDK: set up for 17 (if it is necessary),
 5. Run the application.

 ### Requirements: ###

-1. Android Studio ArcticFox (2020.3.1) Stable,
+1. Android Studio Koala 2024.1.1,
-2. Minimal Sdk: 21 Recommended: 32.
+2. Minimal Sdk: 34 Recommended: 34.
 3. Size of device - recommended minimum 5.00"

 ### What I have learned during this project? ###

-1. I should write README.md up to date -> now it is difficult to put everything in nice order with more details and also with thoughts which I had in various points during develop this app,
+1. I should write README.md up to date -> now it is difficult to put everything in nice order with more details and also with thoughts that I had at various points while developing this app,
 2. How to set up:
-   - program buttons to work in different goal,
+    - program buttons to work on different goals,
     - layouts,
     - back button,
     - gradle,
-   - intent to send mail to developer,
+    - intent to send mail to the developer,
 3. How to add:
-   - different functionality as drawable, buttons, textViews etc.
+    - different functionality as drawables, buttons, textViews etc.,
-   - dialog (alert dialog) when user click back button
+    - dialog (alert dialog) when the user clicks the back button,
 4. Important elements and functions, as:
     - make working all buttons and text view,
-   - cardView,
+    - card view,
     - data class,
     - constants,
     - progress bar,
     - object - special class,
     - setOnClickListener()
-   - intent and passing data to next activity,
+    - intent and passing data to the next activity,
     - passing and retrieving data via intent
     - part of collections,
     - null safety,
     - generate privacy policy,
-5. Publish application on Play Store
+5. Publish the application on the Google Play Store,
-6. I should test application more carefully before publish it.
-Also ask other developers for help to test it.
-Then there is a chance that someone will take a fresh look at the application and it helps avoid bugs.
+6. I should test the application more carefully before publishing it.
+Also, ask other developers for help to test it.
+There is a chance that someone will take a fresh look at the application and it helps avoid bugs.

 ### Links (to say "Thank you!" for others job): ###

 - [Denis Panjuta](https://tutorials.eu/)